citusdata/citus_docs/faq/faq.rst

 We typically recommend creating a high number of initial shards, e.g. 2x or 4x the number of current CPU cores.
 This allows for future scaling if you add more workers and CPU cores.

-How does citus hadle failure of a worker node?
+How does citus handle failure of a worker node?
 ----------------------------------------------

 If a worker node fails during e.g. a SELECT query, jobs involving shards from that server will automatically fail over to replica shards located on healthy hosts.
 This means intermittent failures will not require restarting potentially long-running analytical queries, so long as the shards involved can be reached on other healthy hosts.